-Sexual misconduct: Sexual misconduct includes, but is not limited to, sexual discrimination, sexual exploitation, sexual harassment, sexual assault, relationship violence, and stalking.
-While NewSchool may use different standards and definitions than state criminal codes, sexual misconduct often overlaps with crimes under applicable criminal codes.
+Sexual misconduct: Sexual misconduct includes, but is not limited to, rape and other forms of sexual assault, nonconsensual sexual intercourse, nonconsensual sexual contact, sexual harassment, sexual exploitation, relationship violence, dating violence, stalking, and other unwelcome conduct on the basis of sex that is so severe, pervasive, and objectively offensive that it denies a person access to the recipients education program or activity.
+While NewSchool may use different standards and definitions than state criminal codes, sexual misconduct often overlaps with crimes under applicable criminal codes

 Stalking: Stalking is engaging in a course of conduct that would cause a reasonable person to suffer substantial emotional distress or to fear for his or her safety or the safety of others.
-A course of conduct means two or more acts in which a person follows. monitors, observes, surveils, communicates with another person, threatens, intimidates or communicates with or about another person, or vandalizes another person's property.
+A course of conduct means two or more acts in which a person follows. monitors, observes, surveils, communicates with another person. threatens, intimidates or communicates with or about another person, or vandalizes another person's property